 Qualifications and Specialisations

-Edward is a full qualified Consultant Maxillofacial Prosthetist and full member and vice chairman of the Institute of Maxillofacial Prosthetists Technologists.
-He is also a registered Dental Technician with the GDC.
-Registration: 125530
+Mr Malton is a fully qualified Consultant Maxillofacial Prosthetist and Member, as well as Vice Chairman, of the Institute of Maxillofacial Prosthetists and Technologists.
+He is a registered Dental Technician with the GDC (Registration: 125530).

 Professional Journey

-Edward started his career in 1997 at Guy’s & St Thomas Hospital as a Trainee Dental Technician and obtained his Diploma in Dental Technology in 2000.
-Between 2001 and 2003, Edward work as a Dental Ceramist, at the same time attended evening school at Lambeth college to complete his HNC in Orthodontics.
+Mr Malton began his career in 1997 at Guy’s & St Thomas’ Hospital as a Trainee Dental Technician and obtained his Diploma in Dental Technology in 2000.
+Between 2001 and 2003, Mr Malton worked as a Dental Ceramist while attending evening school at Lambeth College to complete his HNC in Orthodontics.

-In 2004 he become a Senior Orthodontic Technician at the John Radcliffe in Oxford and then eventually Chief Orthodontic Technician in 2007 at Wexham Park Hospital.
-Here Edward obtained a certificate in Healthcare Leadership and Management at West London University.
+In 2004, he became a Senior Orthodontic Technician at the John Radcliffe Hospital in Oxford, and subsequently Chief Orthodontic Technician in 2007 at Wexham Park Hospital.
+During this time, he obtained a Certificate in Healthcare Leadership and Management from the University of West London.

-In 2009 Edward attended Manchester Metropolitan University, studying Maxillofacial Prosthetics & Technology, becoming qualified as a Maxillofacial Prosthetist in 2011.
+In 2009, he attended Manchester Metropolitan University, studying Maxillofacial Prosthetics & Technology and qualifying as a Maxillofacial Prosthetist in 2011.

-In 2013, Edward become the Laboratory manager of the Maxillofacial Laboratory at Luton & Dunstable Hospital.
-During this time he implement a 3D printing service, and obtained funding for a CBCT scanner at the trust.
-In 2020, Edward was awarded a level 5 Diploma in Management and Leadership of the Chartered Managers Institute.
+In 2013, Mr Malton became the Laboratory Manager of the Maxillofacial Laboratory at Luton & Dunstable Hospital.
+During this period, he implemented a 3D printing service and secured funding for a CBCT scanner for the trust.
+In 2020, he was awarded a Level 5 Diploma in Management and Leadership from the Chartered Management Institute.

-Since July 2021 he is now the Maxillofacial Laboratory Manager at Healthcare Partners Ltd, which is a 100% wholly owned subsidiary company of the Royal Surrey Hospital in Guildford.
-Edward has since implemented BSI ISO13485 quality management systems into the laboratory which focuses on the quality custom made medical devices.
+Since July 2021, he has served as the Maxillofacial Laboratory Manager at Healthcare Partners Ltd, a wholly owned subsidiary company of the Royal Surrey Hospital in Guildford.
+He has since implemented BSI ISO 13485 quality management systems within the laboratory, focusing on the quality of custom-made medical devices.

 Areas of Expertise